rizac/sdaas/README.md

 **Example 5** (Performance hint):
-All functions computing the anomaly score from an ObsPy Trace or Stream first transform a given object into a feature vector via the functions in the `sdaas.core.features` module.
-The feature computation is the more time consuming part and can not be further optimized.
-However, the score computing functions are faster if you can call them once and not in a loop (same principle of many numpy functions).
+All functions computing the anomaly score from an ObsPy Trace or Stream first transform the given object into a feature vector via the functions implemented in the `sdaas.core.features` module.
+The feature computation is the time consuming part and can not be further optimized.
+However, the function computing scores from the given features is faster if you can call it once and not in a loop (same principle of many numpy functions).

 Example script